Spring Budget 2023: what's new, what's changing and how will your business be affected?

 Most founders on SeedLegals choose to enable this in the Term Sheet to allow them flexibility with their fundraising going forward.
 You’ll need to negotiate with investors the total amount you can raise this way, and for how long after the round closes you can top up using Instant Investment.

 Aleena MuhammadWe recommend you enable Instant Investment in your funding round, as you’re basically buying the flexibility to top up your round in the future and getting all of the necessary approvals upfront.
-You can always use this product afterwards regardless, but why not give yourself the flexibility now?
+You can always arrange to use Instant Investment afterwards regardless, but why not give yourself the flexibility now?

 Funding Team Lead,